strv20/website/content/puppy/CAS Future Leader Dog/index.md

 ---
-title: "CAS Future Leader Dog at The ACS Fall 2024"
+title: "CAS Future Leader Dog at the Fall ACS 2024"
 subtitle: "The job of an academic puppy never ends"
-excerpt: "My experience as the first CAS future leader dog at the ACS Fall"
+excerpt: "My experience as the first CAS Future Leader dog at the Fall ACS"
 weight: 1
 author: "Hedwig Velasquez"
 date: 2024-08-16